 2. Hold the x20 loupe inside your fingers and get a firm grip on the stone’s view under this loupe.
-After few practice sessions you will be able to get a clean view, as slight changes of angle you will find the stone will be blur.
+After few practice sessions, you will be able to get a clear view, as with slight changes of the angle you will find the stone will be a blur.
 You have to get the view in a perfect clear sharp focus.

 3. See the stone from different angles and try to find the signs of heat treatment or if you cannot, then make sure you get confirm signs of no heat treatment.